Use the quicklinks below to jump to the desired section regarding transport in and around Phitsanulok.

 At time of writing, officials had implemented a brilliant idea (pun intended) to switch off virtually all traffic lights throughout the city, making walking a bit more treacherous than it needs to be.
 The move has resulted in major intersections becoming a twisted mash of vehicles battling to get through during rush hours -- do use caution.

-This ill-conceived rebellion against traffic lights aside, most of Phitsanulok is suitable for walking.
+This rebellion against traffic lights aside, most of Phitsanulok is suitable for walking.
 One place where it can be difficult is crossing Mittraphap Road to get from downtown and the riverfront promenade to Wat Phra Si Rattana Mahathat.
-To do this safely, make your way towards Topland Hotel, which can be seen from all over town, and use the raised footbridge that spans the highway.
+To do this safely, make your way towards Topland Hotel, which can be seen from all over town, and use the elevated footbridge that spans the highway.

 If walking isn't your thing, P'lok offers several other ways to get around.
 Tuk tuks, samlors and motorbike taxis are always waiting in front of key places, like the train station and Topland.
 Expect to pay motorbike taxis and samlors no more than 50 baht for most trips within the city, a bit more for tuk tuks.
 You'll also find a few regular taxis waiting at the bus station.
 Unless going to the airport, which is a fixed 150 baht fare, the taxi metre starts at 50 baht.